actris/data-management-plan/DMP/ACTRIS-DMP.md

 ACTRIS data are very diverse, covering numerous measurement methodologies resulting in a considerable diversity of the data collected.
 In accordance with these requirements, the ACTRIS DC is organized in 6 Units.

-The ACCESS unit utilize data from all the 5 topical DC units, and produce level 3 products combining various data and also models prodcuibf new and value added data producst.
-Accordingly, the ACCESS data utility can cover all the more specific data utility sections described in sections 3.1 – 3.5.
+The DVAS unit utilize data from all the 5 topical DC units, and produce level 3 products combining various data and also models prodcuibf new and value added data producst.
+Accordingly, the DVAS data utility can cover all the more specific data utility sections described in sections 3.1 – 3.5.

 #### Outline of data life cycle (workflow and workflow diagram)

-Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in [Appendix 8](https://github.com/actris/data-management-plan/blob/master/DMP/ACTRIS-DMP.md#appendix-8-data-lifecycle-and-workflow-for-access-data-centre-unit)
+Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in [Appendix 8](https://github.com/actris/data-management-plan/blob/master/DMP/ACTRIS-DMP.md#appendix-8-data-lifecycle-and-workflow-for-dvas-data-centre-unit)

 ## 4. Data Management at the ACTRIS data centre